Interacting with the real blockchain

 |---|---|

-| Local (default) | Returns true immediately (no waiting needed) |
+| Local (default) | Returns the already processed local transaction or trace immediately |

---net <network> | Polls the network until transaction is found |
+--net <network> | Polls the network until the transaction or trace is found |

-You can check the current mode using net.isBroadcasting():
+Check the current mode using net.isBroadcasting():

 if (net.isBroadcasting()) {